mooltipass/moolticute/README.md

 With it you can manage your Mooltipass with a cross-platform app, as well as provide a daemon service that handles all USB communication with the device.

-This tool is written with a daemon that runs in background, and a user interface app to control you Mooltipass.
+This tool is written with a daemon that runs in background, and a user interface app to control your Mooltipass.
 Other clients could also connect and talk to the daemon (it uses a websocket connection and simple JSON messages).
 The official Mooltipass App only works with Chrome as it relies on USB HID library that is only implemented in Chrome.
 A Firefox (or any other browser) extension could easily be written by using the Moolticute daemon.